Wrong date and time? How to fix clock error on Mac

 Of course, if you prefer to set the time on your Mac manually, you should leave the box at step 4 unchecked.
 However, you would then need to set the clock manually and make sure it’s correct.

 What to do if ‘Set date and time automatically’ on Mac is not working

 If your Mac’s clock is still showing the wrong date and time, it might be that the time zone is incorrect.

-- Select the Time Zone tab in Date & Time in System Preferences.
+- See Time Zone in Date & Time in System Settings.

 - Make sure the box next to ‘Set time zone automatically using current location’ is checked.

 - Make sure the time zone displayed on the map matches your current location.

 - If the time zone selected automatically is wrong, uncheck the box and click on your current location on the map.

 If the date and time are still wrong on your Mac, the next step is to check Language & Region preferences.